subahanii/COVID19-tracker/README.md

 <br><br>

 ### Thank You.:pray:
-##### If you like this please appreciate by giving start and Fork this repo.Thank You...! :clap: :clap: :clap:
+##### If you like this please appreciate by giving start and Fork this repo if you want to add something.Thank You...! :clap: :clap: :clap: